Reading Time: 7 minutes

 • Quality Assurance: Maintains high standards of product quality.

-The main focus of Agile PLM also includes the sustainable improvement of processes, which means that such processes must be constantly tested and updated to improve product quality and process speed.
+The main focus of Agile PLM includes the sustainable improvement of processes.
+This means that processes must be put through tests regularly and go through updates to improve product quality and process speed.
 This subtopic can delve into how Agile PLM requires teams to continuously evaluate what they are doing and the system’s ability to incorporate feedback and adjust as required and factors in the product’s life cycle to develop the product to fit the market and the customer needs.
-It may also encompass activities like retrospectives, and sprint reviews and how these are incorporated into the continuous enhancement processes throughout the product’s lifecycle.
+It may also include activities like retrospectives, and sprint reviews and how these add up to the continuous enhancement processes throughout the product’s lifecycle.

 What Are the Challenges of Implementing Agile PLM?